 A man is not simply determined but surveyed; and freedom relates to design, not to some autonomous pretence: to what one is and could be; and ultimately (see Predestination and Freewill Part I, III), one is responsible for not being different from what one is.
 One is treated so, because one IS so; for the way is there and if scorned, that too is decisively a matter of personal responsibility.
 Its construction was a practical work of immense cost to God; its consequence is a practical work of immense value to man.
+The Lord knows and penetrating all depths, despite any conditions, states or events, knows the ultimate, actual and effectual choice of the heart of each person (Hebrews 4:13).
+He knows it whenever He will, and it lies open before Him, even from before the advent of human sin, and for that matter, before creation itself!
+That should be eminently clear.
 Predestination protects these things.

 3) It is useless for some to say, 'Not at all!
 We are TOLD to repent so that is a DUTY and only REBELLION will fail to do so.
 It is a simple scenario of operational felicity.'

 IF God in fact lacked in this dimension of love, so making error to inhere in His word, for He declares the opposite, then NO AMOUNT of obedience would help.
-That WORK would not be to the point, for it is not of works.
+That WORK would not be to the point, for the salvation is divinely described as not of works.
 Repentance in history is a gift which God grants, and when THAT is given, it is personal and correlative to the love of truth and the truth of love.
 There is freedom.